 The standards against which applicants and recipients of financial assistance are measured include both qualitative and quantitative measures.

 You must maintain a cumulative minimum grade point average of 1.50 as a freshman, 1.75 as a sophomore, 2.0 as a junior and senior, and 2.0 as a law student and 3.0 as an MSM, MAB, MED, MSC, MLETT, MJA, and PhD in Humanities student.

 - You must also satisfactorily complete a cumulative minimum of 55% of all credit hours for which you are registered as a freshman, 60% as a sophomore, 70% as a junior and senior, and 80% as a graduate student.

 - The academic record of each aid recipient is reviewed at the end of each semester.
 The review includes all semesters of attendance at Faulkner, whether or not financial aid was received.
 If you fail to meet either of the above requirements, you will be placed on financial aid warning until the next review.

 - You will remain eligible for assistance while on warning.

-- If you are already on probation and have not removed the deficiencies and met both the qualitative and quantitative cumulative minimums at the end of the next semester of attendance, you will be placed on financial aid suspension.
+- If you are already on warning and have not removed the deficiencies and met both the qualitative and quantitative cumulative minimums at the end of the next semester of attendance, you will be placed on financial aid suspension.
 You will not be eligible for further assistance until such time as the cumulative minimums have been met.

 - Courses in which the following grades are received constitute credit hours satisfactorily completed: A through D; S for pass/fail courses.